jerome-trc/vileboom/README.md

 This is Arsinikk's own personal fork of DSDA-Doom with new added features and improvements.
 It's kept relatively up to date with the original.
 Check it out on [Doomworld!](https://www.doomworld.com/forum/topic/145913/)

 ### Nyan Features For Mappers
-- Native [widescreen](./docs/ws.md) lump support for widescreen assets (avoiding the need for separate WADs)
-- New [animated background / menu element](./docs/animbg.md) lump support (for animated M_DOOM, TITLEPIC, INTERPIC, and more!)
+- New [animated background / menu element](./docs/animbg.md) lump support (for animated M_DOOM, TITLEPIC, INTERPIC, and even UMAPINFO backgrounds!)
+- Native [widescreen](./docs/ws.md) lump support for widescreen assets (avoiding the need for separate asset WADs)
 - Support for [GAMEVERS](./docs/gamevers.md) lump in combination with [COMPLVL](./docs/complvl.md) to further specify Vanilla compatibility.
 - [Limit-Removing Support](./docs/limit_removing.md) for Vanilla style maps to ignore overflow errors (such as all-ghosts, etc)
-- [Extended HELP Support](https://www.doomworld.com/forum/topic/111465-boom-extended-help-screens-an-undocumented-feature/) (`HELP01`-`HELP99`) for Doom 2 / Plutonia / TNT

 ### Nyan Features For Players
-- Scaled fuzz effect for Spectres and invisibility effects in the software renderer ([Thanks Lovey](https://github.com/kraflab/dsda-doom/pull/359))
 - Quality-of-life features such as "Skipping IWAD Story text in PWADs" or "Extended Intermission Pause" so you can actually read the next map name
 - [Limit-Removing Support](./docs/limit_removing.md) to record/playback demos and/or play casually without overflow errors and emulation under Vanilla compatibility
 - Native "berserk" and "armour" elements on the statusbar *(Options > Status Bar / HUD)*